Skip to navigation Skip to content

 Advise claim lodgement options + Read more ...

-• if the customer cannot, or does not want to claim online, advise they can claim verbally via Assisted Customer Claim (ACC)
+• but cannot, or do not want to claim online, advise they can claim verbally via Assisted Customer Claim (ACC)

-• if they do not want to claim online or via ACC, issue the SY004 form.
+• but they do not want to claim online or via ACC, issue the SY004 form.
 Use the SY075M form as an abridged claim if reclaiming within 52 weeks of last receiving PES

 2